I was born in 1968 – two years before the Beatles broke up.

 And then there was John’s voice – thin, distorted from the dilapidated recording, eerily sounding as if he were singing from beyond the grave.
 As I watched the video, which consisted of references to scores of Beatles songs, I saw the group tipping their hat to their fans and acknowledging their stellar career, as if to make one final curtain call.
 I caught a glimpse of what the Beatles could have done given a different set of circumstances.

-The big “What If?” had come true: 25 years after their bitter breakup, the Beatles were finally playing for me.
+The big “What If?” had come true: 25 years after their bitter breakup, the greatest band ever was finally playing for me.